DevExpress/testcafe/docs/articles/blog/2019-2-7-migration-from-testcafe-v0-x-y-to-v1-0-0.md

 This does not necessarily leads to unexpected behavior, but still be aware of possible side effects.

-To avoid issues in the future, please also add `async` to the [onRequest](../documentation/test-api/intercepting-http-requests/creating-a-custom-http-request-hook.md#the-onrequest-method) and [onResponse](../documentation/test-api/intercepting-http-requests/creating-a-custom-http-request-hook.md#the-onresponse-method) methods.
+Since the [onRequest](../documentation/test-api/intercepting-http-requests/creating-a-custom-http-request-hook.md#the-onrequest-method) and [onResponse](../documentation/test-api/intercepting-http-requests/creating-a-custom-http-request-hook.md#the-onresponse-method) methods are now asynchronous, add the `async` keyword to their declarations.

 ```js
 import { RequestHook } from 'testcafe';